Visperi/OsrsHelper/README.md

-# OsrsHelper v6.9
+# OsrsHelper v7.1

-Discord bot made mainly for Old school Runescape related commands, although nowadays it has several other commands too.
-It was started in 2015 as a very small project just to check item prices in G.E.
-Now it also has commands for clues, users stats and gains, custom item keywords and custom server commands.
+Discord bot made mainly for Old school Runescape related commands, although nowadays it is pretty much an all-around project for a few Discord servers.
+This allows me to make quick changes and updates to meet the user base needs.
+There is a newer version of this bot, [OsrsHelper-rewrite](https://github.com/Visperi/OsrsHelper-rewrite), which has a goal of doing everything better from the beginning.
+Both versions will keep getting updates, although the old version in much more regular basis since it already has a live userbase.

 **Very ugly code** since this was my very first project in coding.
-Also, there is no documentation and the code is mostly in Finnish.
-However, the bot works and it has pretty straightforward help commands.
-I'm not planning to translate this project into english, since it's outdated and pretty hard to read and remember even for myself.
-I'm rewriting the whole bot, for which I have a whole new Github page: [OsrsHelper-rewrite](https://github.com/Visperi/OsrsHelper-rewrite).
+Also, unfortunately there is no documentation and the code is mostly in Finnish.
+I'm not planning to fully translate this project into english, since the library version is outdated and the old code can be hard to read even for myself.

 ### Main features
-- 41 hard coded commands ([Full list](/commands_list.txt), bad formatting but somewhat readable)
+- Over 40 hard coded commands
+- Full support for both Finnish and English
-- Compact help messages for every command that are also available in english
+- Compact help messages for every command
 - Up to 200 server specific custom commands
 - Add keywords for tradeable items to check price
-- Manage roles who can add or delete commands and keywords
+- Manage roles who can add or delete commands and item keywords
 - Full Osrs clue support (excluding map and Falo steps)

 # Source made with